Choosing First Grade Homeschool Curriculum

 Secular First Grade Homeschool Curriculum

-Those are our first grade curriculum choices for the year!
+Those are our first grade curriculum choices!
 We are LOVING all of our curriculum choices & are so excited to dig in deeper in all of these subjects.

 What curriculum are you using for first grade?